Double Toasted: The High Score / 8-Bit Crumbs

 A video game themed news and discussion show with playthroughs.
 It was hosted by Korey Goodwin and Patrick Girts.
 Girts was later replaced by T.J.
 Manatsa.
 The show was released every Saturday and had its last show on May 26, 2018.
 It was replaced with a new show hosted by Korey Coleman and Chris Herman.
-This too also was retired with Korey opting to give brief gaming news on the other shows.
+This also was retired with Korey opting to give brief gaming news on the other shows.

 Toast to Toast

 William Valle hosted a short form talk show where he focused on a specific topic related to politics, social issues, or popular culture.
 He also features a special guest, usually someone from the crew, every episode.
 The show was released every other Friday.
 It was canceled because Valle felt the show was repetitive to the already existing shows.
 Valle would later bring Toast to Toast's format to a new show called Night Class on his own website Camel Moon.